Universumgames/eclipseTabs/pages/howTo.md

 ## Moving Items/Folders into Folders

 By dragging an Tab or an folder over another folder you can easily created nested folder structures.
+To move Folders into the root directory, just drag the folder into the "Unordered Tabs" folder.

 ## Settings